INTERVIEW AND PHOTOS BY MARKO SYRJALA

-Marko: After the first album it was time to continue on and start working on second Frehley’s Comet album which then became SECOND SIGHTNING.
-The band went through several changes at the time so how it really was like to start working of the second Comet album back then?
+Marko: After the first album, it was time to continue working on the second Frehley’s Comet album, which then became the SECOND SIGHTING.
+The band went through several changes at the time, so how was it like to start working on the second Comet album back then?

 Tod Howarth: We got Jamie Oldaker in there because he played with John Regan and he was a different type of drummer of course, as everybody knows from Anton, and then from Billy Ward, he was a great drummer he just had a tendency, I guess, to play a lot of things in a lot of places that perhaps shouldn’t have been there and certain songs, probably a little bit of a rub there, a personnel rub between John and Billy.
-So that’s why Jamie Oldaker bought in and we got him to do the record, we had some ideas of songs.
-Ace didn’t have a lot of songs, he wasn’t as prepared perhaps as he probably wanted to be or could be, I’m not entirely sure.
-I just know that he wanted to get some product out to help with the Iron Maiden tour and what happened, at the time I was writing a lot of songs and always writing because that’s all I would do, I didn’t have any other distractions.
-So I ended up contributing a lot of songs on that album.
+So that’s why Jamie Oldaker bought in, and we got him to do the record.
+We had some ideas for songs.
+Ace didn’t have a lot of songs, and he wasn’t as prepared, perhaps as he probably wanted to be or could be, I’m not entirely sure.
+I just know that he wanted to get some product out to help with the Iron Maiden tour, and what happened, at the time, I was writing a lot of songs and always writing because that’s all I would do, I didn’t have any other distractions.
+So I ended up contributing a lot of songs to that album.
 As a matter of fact, my idea was to have Ace and I do some more collaborating.
-I got something like “Loser In A Fight” I wrote and it wasn’t a great song but it was fun song for Ace and me to sing together and I wanted to do more stuff like that but maybe some cooler songs and that type of thing but that never came to happen because Ace was sick a lot during that album, that recording.
-He had a lot of bronchitis so we had to finish it up primarily, almost by ourselves a lot.
-Unfortunately it was rushed and the way it was rushed and then the perception from the fans with a lot of my songs on there and not enough, in the eyes of the fans, not enough Ace songs and so the rumors started that I was trying to take over the band and it was.
+I got something like “Loser In A Fight” I wrote, and it wasn’t a great song, but it was a fun song for Ace and me to sing together.
+I wanted to do more stuff like that, but maybe some cooler songs and that type of thing, but that never came to happen because Ace was sick a lot during that album, that recording.
+He had a lot of bronchitis, so we had to finish it up primarily, almost by ourselves a lot.
+Unfortunately, it was rushed, and the way it was rushed and then the perception from the fans with a lot of my songs on there and not enough, in the eyes of the fans, not enough Ace songs and so the rumors started that I was trying to take over the band and it was.

-Marko: I remember that many fans claimed that SECOND SIGHTNING was more like your solo album than a real Comet record…
+Marko: I remember that many fans claimed that SECOND SIGHTING was more like your solo album than an original Comet record…

-Tod Howarth: Yes and the first time I heard that I go, “What?”
-I had no idea, it was Ace’s project, it was his band.
-I thought whoever wrote the songs, it was still a band effort but apparently it wasn’t the whole deal so the song got a lot of flag and the album got a lot of flag for being probably hastily recorded and not enough Ace stuff on it.
-I understand that, I really do.
-It upset me, the fact that because of that perhaps “It’s Over Now” had to suffer as a single.
-Putting that out as a third single and putting nothing behind it, the song had huge potential and it just, I guess for all practical terms it died a fast death.
+Tod Howarth: Yes, and the first time I heard that, I go, “What?”
+I had no idea.
+It was Ace’s project, and it was his band.
+I thought whoever wrote the songs was still a band effort, but apparently, it wasn’t the whole deal, so the song got a lot of flags, and the album got a lot of flags for being probably hastily recorded and not enough Ace stuff on it.
+I understand that I really do.
+It upset me that perhaps “It’s Over Now” had to suffer as a single because of that.
+Putting that out as a third single and putting nothing behind it, the song had huge potential, and it just, I guess for all practical terms, it died a fast death.

-Marko: Yeah the album, it was totally forgotten really soon.
+Marko: Yeah, the album, it was forgotten soon.

 Tod Howarth: Yes.

-Marko: The first Comet album was produced by Eddie Kramer but this time you decided to produce it by yourself.
+Marko: Eddie Kramer produced the first Comet album, but this time, you decided to produce it by yourself.
 In your opinion, how much that decision affected the final results?

-Tod Howarth: I think the components there from the solitary perspective probably dropped off because Eddie Kramer had his tremendous resume and of course he’s a great producer, a tremendous resume by himself but I think that maybe perhaps that he wasn’t involved, he didn’t have his name on it.
-We as a band produced it with Scott Mabuchi, he co-produced it and I thought we did a pretty damn good job, I really did.
-I don’t think it was that far off from perhaps the production values of the first album but the first album also had Anton Fig playing drums and all his fiery.
-No disrespect to, no taking anything away or disrespect for Jamie Oldaker, Anton was just a more fiery drummer.
+Tod Howarth: I think the components there from the solitary perspective probably dropped off because Eddie Kramer had his tremendous resume, and of course he’s a great producer, a tremendous resume by himself, but I think that maybe perhaps that he wasn’t involved, he didn’t have his name on it.
+We, as a band, produced it with Scott Mabuchi.
+He co-produced it, and I thought we did a pretty damn good job.
+I really did.
+I don’t think it was that far off from perhaps the first album’s production values, but the first album also had Anton Fig playing drums and all his fiery.
+No disrespect to, no taking anything away or disrespect for Jamie Oldaker.
+Anton was just a more fiery drummer.
 So he had that component of a fiery drummer, the excitement of a new record, the first record by Ace and the fans waiting for it, Eddie Kramer’s name out there producing it.
 Those are components we could not match with the second record.

-Marko: Again, there were some recycled tracks on the album like “Dancing with Danger” which was actually written and recorded by one Canadian band…
+Marko: Again, some recycled tracks on the album like “Dancing with Danger,” which was written and recorded by one Canadian band…

 Tod Howarth: I think those songs were probably reeled in because of the prior involvement that Ace may have had.
-I don’t know again, the background of why it was pulled in; maybe Ace had some ideas of songs that didn’t quite fit so he drag these songs in.
-I re-cut that song, “Dancing with Danger”, on a tribute album many years later in ’97.
-Yes, I don’t know the origin of how it was written but I can imagine.
+I don’t know again the background of why it was pulled in; maybe Ace had some ideas of songs that didn’t quite fit, so he dragged these songs in.
+I re-cut that song, “Dancing with Danger,” on a tribute album many years later in ’97.
+Yes, I don’t know the origin of how it was written, but I can imagine.

-Marko: “It’s Over Now” is definitely one of the few highlights on the album but another one is the video of “Insane”.
+Marko: “It’s Over Now” is definitely one of the few highlights on the album, but another is the video of “Insane.”
 I think you still do remember the video shooting really well?
 “Laughs”

-Marko: To be honest, that video is the most memorable thing about SECOND SIGHTNING “Laughs”
+Marko: To be honest, that video is the most memorable thing about the SECOND SIGHTING “Laughs.”

-Tod Howarth: Yes, for most people it was, you bet.
-There was some seriously hot looking women there…Oh man, there was a couple that were just stunning and I got to be real close to them, nice.
+Tod Howarth: Yes, for most people, it was, you bet.
+There were some seriously hot-looking women there…Oh man, there was a couple that was just stunning, and I got to be really close to them, nice.

-Marko: It wasn’t that long time ago when Rock Candy Records re-released SECOND SIGHTNING.
+Marko: It wasn’t that long time ago when Rock Candy Records re-released the SECOND SIGHTING.

 Tod Howarth: Yes.